What is the free market

 The change of vendor does not involve any cost, with the exception of any costs connected with signing the contract, such as stamp duty and security deposit (which is charged only if the payment of the bills is not is domiciled on a payment card, bank account, post office or Paypal).

-Choose today Enel Energia for your home
+Choose Enel Energia for your home

-*The price refers to the energy component only (VAT and taxes excluded) discounted by 30% and fixed for the first 12 months.
-If you come from the free market, the discount will be 15% and equal to €0.23843/kWh.
-This price includes network losses which are applied as defined, published and updated by ARERA. **The price refers to the marketing and sales fee (CCV Luce) which, for the first 12 months of supply, will be equal to 120 €/POD/year (excluding VAT and taxes), to be paid on a monthly basis.
+*The price refers to the energy component only (excluding VAT and taxes) and is blocked for the first 12 months.
+This price includes network losses which are applied as defined, published and updated by ARERA. ** The price refers to the marketing and sales fee (CCV Luce) which, for the first 12 months of supply, will be equal to 144 €/POD/year (excluding VAT and taxes), to be paid on a monthly basis.